DaikoGames/sb1-sb2-sb3-xml-to-Csharp-converter/README.md

 |       | arm64 | :white_check_mark: |
 | Web | none | :x: |

+these things will never happen, because they physically can´t run the desktop app IOS, ANDROID

 Currently the Only stable languages are german and english.
 Everything else is translated via AI, because i can´t translate it myself

 ## You don´t have to install anything.